RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 Remember that the working memory can usually only store 4 parts at a time.
 Chunked material only requires one slot so the brain can run more efficiently.

-## Recall
-  When you read material, try to recall the main points without looking.
-Write down what you can remember and compare it to the written material.
-The retrieval process enchances deep learning.

 ## Process not Product

 ### Process := the flow of time and habits associated with it (ex. spend 30 minutes working on problems)